yosiat/morphues/README.md

 ## TODO

-0. Move to CoffeScript
-1. Refactor utils
-  1. VariableType, LiteralType, ArrayType, AnonymousFunctionType
-  2. Create TypeProvider from variableIdentificationsOf
-2. Functions
-  1. Scope
+1. Functions
-  2. type params, return types
+  1. return types
+  2. parameter types - how can we do it?
-3. Math - BinaryExpresison
+2. Math - BinaryExpresison

 ## Contribute